27.3% Violent Crime Decrease since 2006

 - In 2013, the Maryland Department of Public Safety and Correctional Services (DPSCS) began providing StateStat with regular case reviews for all supervisees under parole and probation who are involved with homicides and non-fatal shootings.
 This procedure has helped DPSCS review how it responds to supervisee non-compliance and ensures that the agency is keeping a close eye on offenders under its care.

 - Working with the Motor Vehicle Administration (MVA), DPSCS instituted the Released Inmate Identification (RIID) program in October 2008 to provide inmates with state-issued ID cards.
-By providing inmates with ID, inmates are better prepared to find employment upon release, which in turn reduces the likelihood that they will be re-arrested.
+Since 2008, the RIID Program has issued over 18,000 IDs to released offenders to aid in their job and housing search.

 - In 2008 DPSCS launched the Public Safety Dashboard consolidating approximately 100 different databases from 12 state agencies into a single platform to provide accurate and timely information to law enforcement.
 Today, the Dashboard is used by over 19,000 eligible people at more than 260 criminal justice agencies throughout the state reducing the time required to find criminal and background information from hours to minutes.